-- Monitor indirect exposure to the excluded categories in the prior month to ensure it remains within the Milford set limit (1% of each Fund) and rectify if required. - Audit and count engagement activities undertaken and documented, to ensure they are pushing for change and demonstrating to companies the value to investors of good sustainability performance. - Evaluate proxy votes cast to ensure all votes have been cast and voted in line with our Stewardship Principles and considering advice from our external proxy voting adviser.
-We review and publically disclose all votes against management recommendations and shareholder raised resolutions.
+- Indirect exposure to the excluded categories in the prior month to ensure it remains within the Milford set limits and rectify if required. - Engagement activities undertaken and documented, to ensure they are pushing for change and demonstrating to companies the value to investors of good sustainability performance. - Proxy votes cast to ensure all votes have been cast and voted in line with our Stewardship Principles and considering advice from our external proxy voting adviser.